Department of Sociology, Criminology

 How Can I Study Gender Studies?
 Gender Studies can be studied as a major, minor or free choice elective.

-How Can I Study Sociology?Sociology can be studied as a major, minor or free choice elective.
+How Can I Study Sociology?Sociology can be studied as a Bachelor, major, minor or free choice elective.

 Specialise with Postgraduate Studies Find out more about our postgraduate opportunities and how to join our active postgraduate body of students.